Yucheng-Jiang/yucheng-jiang.github.io/_pages/about.md

 **Apple Intern**

-- Software Engineer Intern, supervised by Brian Smith (From May 2022 to Aug.
+- Software Engineer Intern, supervised by Brian Smith (May 2022 - Aug.
 2022)
 - Constructed software to support data analysis for the wifi positioning system and cellular positioning system
 - Proposed and implemented new algorithms for localization with wifi and cellular signals, improve accuracy by over 50%
 - Coded testing and infrastructure to support wifi and cellular positioning systems

 **Code Review Moderator**

-- Software Design Studio code review moderator, supervised by Prof. Michael Woodley (From Dec.
-2021 to Present)
+- Software Design Studio code review moderator, supervised by Prof. Michael Woodley (Dec.
+2021 - Present)
 - Organized weekly code review session with 22 junior students and gave feedback on algorithm analysis, code style, and OOP design strategy
 - Built course infrastructure and maintained algorithm to assign more than 450 students to over 120 code review sessions based on students’ time availability and moderators’ skill set
 - Detected plagiarism in weekly machine project submissions based on historical submission pool